joe7575/profiler/README.md

 ## Introduction
-The steps to measure your Mod performance:
+The necessary steps to measure your Mod performance:
+1. **Make a backup of your mod code (to be on the safer side)**
-1. Take care that your mod is prepared for profiling (see below)
+2. Take care that your mod is prepared for profiling (see below)
-2. Switch to the profiler folder
+3. Switch to the profiler folder
-3. Instrument your code by means of ``python ./profiler.py instrument ../mymod``
+4. Instrument your code by means of ``python ./profiler.py instrument ../mymod``
-4. Start your Minetest server: ``./minetestserver  --worldname myworld``
+5. Start your Minetest server: ``./minetestserver  --worldname myworld``
-5. Start your Minetest client, connect to the server and teleport to the location where your mod works
+6. Start your Minetest client, connect to the server and teleport to the location where your mod works
-6. Start profiling by means of the ingame command ``/profiler_start``
+7. Start profiling by means of the ingame command ``/profiler_start``
-7. Wait a few minutes
+8. Wait a few minutes
-8. Stop profiling by means of the ingame command ``/profiler_stop``
+9. Stop profiling by means of the ingame command ``/profiler_stop``
-9. De-instrument your code: ``python ./profiler.py de-instrument ../mymod``
+10. De-instrument your code: ``python ./profiler.py de-instrument ../mymod``
-10. Load the CSV file from your world folder in your spreadsheet application (Excel, Calc, ...)
+11. Load the CSV file from your world folder in your spreadsheet application (Excel, Calc, ...)

 ## Prepare your Mod